Federko/brawler-client/README.md

 Notes:

-20170320 Enforce the usage of substance materials, the assets importer should take the .sbsar file as input
+20170320 Enforce the usage of substance materials, the assets importer should take the .sbsar file as input 20170320 Use root motion for warrior movements 20170320 Souls like attacks
+20170320 Client-authority collisions
+20170320 Stamina
+20170320 Shields damage (with fracturing)

 (sprint meeting)